bitrise-io/devcenter/_articles/testing/device-testing-for-android.md

     weight: 5

 ---
 With Bitrise’s Android virtual device testing solution, you can run UI tests on emulators without having to set up and register your own devices: you just need to use our dedicated Steps and set the device type(s) on which you want to test your app.

-There are no limits to using the Step, other than your overall build time limit.
+{% include message_box.html type="note" title="Limitations" content="You might be limited by your overall build time.
+Also note that a single build can only contain one `[BETA] Virtual Device Testing` Step performing one type of test.

 Our device testing solution is based on [Firebase Test Lab](https://firebase.google.com/docs/test-lab/).
 You can find the resulting logs, videos and screenshots on Bitrise.